Gain in Performance of Teleportation with Uniformity-breaking Distributions: Acknowledgement

 \section{Acknowledgement}

 We acknowledge the support from Interdisciplinary Cyber Physical Systems (ICPS) program of the Department of Science and Technology (DST), India, Grant No.: DST/ICPS/QuST/Theme- 1/2019/23.
 Some numerical results have been obtained using the Quantum Information and Computation library (QIClib).
 This research was supported in part by the ‘INFOSYS scholarship for senior students.’
+We also thank the anonymous Referees for valuable suggestions.